redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 sidebar_position: 1
 ---

-This scenario illustrates deploying a Java application with odo and linking it to an in-cluster PostgreSQL service in the minikube environment.
+This tutorial illustrates deploying a [Java OpenLiberty](https://openliberty.io/) application with odo and linking it to an in-cluster PostgreSQL service in the minikube environment.

 There are two roles in this example:

-1. Cluster Admin - Prepare the cluster by installing the required operators into the cluster.
+1. Cluster Admin - Prepare the cluster by installing the required operators on the cluster.
 2. Application Developer - Imports a Java application, creates a Database instance, and connect the application to the Database instance.

 ## Cluster admin
 ---

-This section assumes that you have installed minikube and configured it.
-See the section on setting up a [Kubernetes](../getting-started/cluster-setup/kubernetes.md) cluster using minikube if you have not already configured it.
+This section assumes that you have installed [minikube and configured it](../getting-started/cluster-setup/kubernetes.md).

+We will be using Operators in this guide.
+An Operator helps in deploying the instances of a given service, for example PostgreSQL, MySQL, Redis.

+Furthermore, these Operators are "bind-able".
+Meaning, if they expose information necessary to connect to them, odo can help connect your component to their instances,

+See the [Operator installation guide](../getting-started/cluster-setup/kubernetes.md) to install and configure an Operator in the Kubernetes cluster, if you have not already done so.

 The cluster admin must install two Operators into the cluster:

 1. PostgreSQL Operator
 2. Service Binding Operator

-An operator helps in deploying instances of a given service, for example PostgreSQL, MySQL, Redis.

-Furthermore, these operators are "bind-able" as they expose information necessary for an application to connect to their instances.

-See the [Operator installation guide](../getting-started/cluster-setup/kubernetes.md) to install and configure an operator in the Kubernetes cluster, if you have not already done so.

 We will use [Dev4Devs PostgreSQL Operator](https://operatorhub.io/operator/postgresql-operator-dev4devs-com) found on the [OperatorHub](https://operatorhub.io) to demonstrate a sample use case.

 ## Application Developer
 ---

-This section assumes that you have installed `odo`.
-See the [Installation guide](../getting-started/installation.md) if you have not already installed it.
+This section assumes that you have [installed `odo`](../getting-started/installation.md).

 Since the PostgreSQL Operator installed in above step is available only in `my-postgresql-operator-dev4devs-com` namespace, ensure that `odo` uses this namespace to perform any tasks: